 How do lenders come up with my rate?

 Lenders don’t just rely on your credit when they decide your interest rate.
-The more well-rounded your application, the better your chances of scoring a low rate.
-Although there are other factors that may play a role in your interest rate, these are the four main points lenders consider when reviewing your application:
+The more well-rounded your application, the better your chances of scoring a lower rate.
+Although there are other factors that may play a role, these are the four main points lenders consider when reviewing your application:

 - Credit score.
 Those with higher scores generally have access to lower rates, so improving your credit history is an important part of getting a low rate on your car loan.